Hi, I’m Greta

 I have a background in psychology, performance arts and journalism

 I represented Great Britain in the 2003 Model of the Universe contest.
 I am trained in speaking, professional acting, improvisation and performance poetry.
 I have performed at The Nordic Black Theatre, guided writing workshop groups around Addis Ababa, been the host of a global careers conference and have chaired publishing industry panel discussions.
 I have spoken about writing, creativity and self-expression in a variety of international auditoriums and workshop rooms.
 I also held the post of visiting lecturer in business writing at University of London, City.

-As a journalist, I have held staff roles at Woman and Executive Woman and my freelance articles have been published in The Numinous, Forbes.com and Huffington Post, as well as a variety of national newspapers and magazines.
+As a journalist, I have held staff roles at Woman and Executive Woman and my freelance articles have been published in Red, Kindred Spirit and Forbes.com, as well as a variety of national newspapers and magazines.
 I am also a published poet and songwriter and have been featured in international media including Psych Central and The Independent.

 I have a BSc in Psychology (University of Warwick, 1999).
 I am a certified life coach, a trained lifelong learning teacher and hold a specialist certificate in lyric writing from Berklee College of Music.
 I live in South West London with my husband and our daughter.